 During the rise of Protestantism in the 16th century, maypoles were increasingly disapproved of by some who saw them as immoral.
-Under the reign of Edward VI in England and Wales, Protestant Aglicanism was declared by state religion and under the Reformation, many maypoles – such as the famous Cornhill maypole of London – were destroyed.
+Under the reign of Edward VI in England and Wales, Protestant Anglicanism was declared as state religion and under the Reformation, many maypoles – such as the famous Cornhill maypole of London – were destroyed.

-When Mary I ascended the throne after Edward’s death, she reinstated Roman Catholicism as the state faith and the practice of maypoles was reinstated.
+When Mary I ascended the throne after Edward’s death, she reinstated Roman Catholicism as the state faith and the practice of maypoles was taken up again.